 The evaluation of management controls extends to every MSPB responsibility and activity and is applicable to financial, administrative, and operational controls.
 Furthermore, the concept of reasonable assurance recognizes that: (1) the cost of management controls should not exceed the projected derived benefits; and (2) the benefits consist of reductions in the risks of failing to achieve the stated objectives.
 The expected benefits and related costs of control procedures should be addressed using estimates and managerial judgment.
 Moreover, errors and irregularities may occur and not be detected because of inherent limitations in any system of internal accounting and administrative control, including those limitations resulting from resource constraints, restrictions, and other factors.
-Finally, projection of any evaluation of the system to future periods is subject to risk that the procedures may be inadequate because of changes in conditions or that the degree of compliance with the procedures may deteriorate.
+Finally, projection of any evaluation of the system to future periods are subject to risk that the procedures may be inadequate because of changes in conditions or that the degree of compliance with the procedures may deteriorate.

-Improper Payments Act
+Improper Payments Information Act of 2010 (IPIA)

 Improved financial performance through the reduction of improper payments continues to be a key financial management focus of the Federal government.
 At MSPB, developing strategies and the means to reduce improper payments is a matter of good stewardship.
 Accurate payments lower program costs.
+In 2006, OMB provided guidance for Federal agencies to identify and reduce improper payments made to the wrong recipient, in the wrong amount, or used in an improper manner by the recipient for selected programs.